| the idea for 'rehearsal' lead directly

 it became too much of a chore. there was no room for spontaneity

-however i continued using the computer
+left. however i continued using the computer

 to finish the piece and it became my first digital work. the